 - Titanium, 40mm, GPS + Cellular: $849

 - Titanium, 44mm, GPS + Cellular: $899

-The Apple Watch Series 7 will feature watchOS 8.
-It was previewed during the WWDC21 keynote and is available starting September 20.
+The Apple Watch Series 7 features watchOS 8.
+It was previewed during the WWDC21 keynote and is available since September 20.
 Here are its key functions:

 - New custom Watch Faces;

 - Focus mode so you can filter out distractions;

 - New Mindfulness app;

 - Locate misplaced Apple devices with Find Devices, including Items, Devices, and People.

 For the Series 7, Apple is also introducing a few tweaks thanks to its larger display.
 For example, it will be possible to write a message using QuickPath.